Extremal Random Forests: Extremal Random Forest

 As suggested by a referee, it is worthwhile to note that in the heavy-tailed case a simpler approximation than~\eqref{eq:unc-quant} for the extreme quantiles is possible.
-Indeed, if we choose $\sigma_u(x) = \xi(x) Q_x(\tau_n)$ as in Remark~\ref{rem:consistency}, then for $\tau > \tau_n$ we have
+Indeed, if we choose $\sigma_u(x) = \xi(x) Q_x(\tau_n)$ as in Remark~\ref{rem:consistency}, then for $\tau > \tau_n$ we have $Q_x(\tau) \approx Q_{x}(\tau_n)\left(\frac{1 - \tau}{1 - \tau_n}\right) ^{-\xi(x)}$.
 Using this approximation is an alternative approach for extreme quantile estimation due to \cite{wei1978}.
 It is a common strategy for unconditional data \citep[e.g.,][]{girard2012,girard2022}, as well as in the predictor dependent case where $\xi(x)$ is estimated with linear or kernel-based methods \citep[e.g.,][]{WangTsai2009,abdelaati2011, huixia2012, GardesStupfler2019}.
 We may consider the Weissman extrapolation in conjunction with our random forest Hill estimator~\eqref{erf_hill} as an alternative to ERF.
 Yet another method in the heavy-tailed case is to use the fact that the log-transformed exceedances are approximately exponential with mean $\xi(x)$ that can be fitted by a classical random forest.
-Appendix~\ref{app:sensitivity} provides details on these alternative methods and compares them to ERF, together with a sensitivity analysis with respect to the intermediate quantile level $\tau_n$.
+Appendix~D.2 provides details on these alternative methods and compares them to ERF, together with a sensitivity analysis with respect to the intermediate quantile level $\tau_n$.
 In summary, ERF outperforms the other two methods significantly when pre-asymptotic bias is present, that is, when the data are not exactly GPD distributed but are only in the domain of attraction.
 In this more realistic scenario, ERF is also more stable with respect to the choice of $\tau_n$.
 In the remainder of the paper we therefore focus on the GPD-based ERF, but the Weissman-type estimators may be of independent interest.